jeremyyew/chartjs-vis-dashboard/frontend/README.md

 ### Previous approach: component-level methods and data
 Previously the saving of visualizations into PDF was done via standalone component-level methods such as `saveAuthor` or `saveSubmission`.
 These were lengthy and highly repetitive.

 The main motivation of the new mechanism detailed below is to be able to print all charts in one document, which was not possible via the previous approach as each method had to access component-level data.
-The new mechanism abstracts the process of generating the PDF, and reduces code duplication.
+The new mechanism also abstracts the process of generating the PDF, and reduces code duplication.

 ### New approach: global store and `PdfGenerator` class
 The class `PdfGenerator` in `utils` uses `html2canvas` to  transform the html elements created with `chartjs` to `canvas` elements, and then saves them in a pdf document.
 It takes care of formatting, margins, styling, etc.

 We use a global store object to keep track of all the charts and whether each is included or not - this helps us avoid having to:
  - declare chart-printing-related information at the `App` level and pass them as props to individual components through `ResultTabs` to each tab, and
-  - use events to trigger changes in chart info in the parent from child, effectively decoupling each set of charts from the main App.
+  - use events to trigger changes in chart info from the child to the parent, thus decoupling each set of charts from the main `App`.

-Currently, we avoid storing the caption data, and simply access the caption text in the DOM via `document.getElementById(CHART_ID).nextElementSibling.innerText;`.
-This is a weak assumption but greatly simplifies the process.

 ### Usage at viz component level:
 1. Register the chart `id`'s in the global store at the `created()` hook:
      ```ecmascript 6